REPUBLIC OF AMNESIA

 Republic of Amnesia follows the rise and fall of Sri Lanka’s Aragalaya (“The Struggle”) — the non-violent protest movement that forced authoritarian president Gotabaya Rajapaksa to flee the country in 2022.
-At its heart are Melani, Buwanaka, Jeana, and Chamara, young activists who lead marches, face arrest, and fight for a more inclusive future.
-As they challenge a corrupt political dynasty and a system built to resist change, can their struggle reshape Sri Lanka — or will the forces of repression prevail?
+At its heart are young activists like Melani, Buwanaka and Jeana, who lead marches, face arrest, and fight for a more inclusive future.
+As they challenge a corrupt political dynasty and a system rigged to resist change, their struggle raises a deeper question: can fragile hope survive in a country built on forgetting?
+The Aragalaya’s spirit of creative defiance has rippled across Asia, inspiring youth movements in Bangladesh, Indonesia and Nepal to confront corruption, repression and political amnesia in their own societies.
+Resonating far beyond Sri Lanka, Republic of Amnesia captures a generation’s search for justice in an age when authoritarianism is once again on the rise.

 (83 mins, United Kingdom 2025)